-The new research centre, based in the Faculty of Education, Humanities and Social Sciences, has a distinct focus on the education of children and young adults who are not well-served by existing formal and traditional forms of education both in the UK and globally.
+CREMCYA has a distinct focus on the education of children and young adults who are not well-served, and often treated as deficit by existing formal and traditional forms of education, locally, in the UK, and globally.